Contact the Admission Office

 Students who have already completed one of these courses, or will do so for their major, should instead select another course in the subject area "2D/3D/4D Techniques and Processes" (below).

-For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Anezka Sebek, associate professor, at
+For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Anezka Sebek,

 View all minors available throughout The New School